The five Biggest mistakes in Survival Situations

-Unless it comes down to a storm or some kind of vehicle accident, the vast majority of survival situations are caused by plain recklessness.
+Sometimes it comes down to a storm or a vehicle accident, but the vast majority of survival situations are caused by plain recklessness or bad decisions.
 The person in trouble did something at one point that changed their situation from a pleasant hike to a battle for life or death, and almost always these things could have been easily avoided.
-Here’s five of the most common mistakes people make in survival situation:
+Here are five of the most common mistakes people make that get them into survival situations:

 1) They thought it would never happen to them

-The movie 127 hours was based on Aron Ralston about the events that led to him having to cut off his own arm.
-He was hiking in an area he knew well, he was familiar with the terrain and the climate and had done the route many times, so he though “I’ll be fine”.
+The movie 127 Hours was based on Aron Ralston about the events that led to him having to cut off his own arm.
+He was hiking in an area he knew well, he was familiar with the terrain and the climate and had done the route many times, so he thought “I’ll be fine”.

 He only packed a 330ml bottle of water and 2 burritos which did not last him for the several days his arm was trapped under a bolder.
 Because he thought he’d be OK, he didn’t tell anyone where he was going, and even if he did he didn’t pack enough supplies to last him until a search team would have found him.